AworkofKC/justbecause-xpressions/README.md

-# justbecause-xpress
+# justbecause-xpressions
-A platform for sharing personalized greetings and meaningful expressions, created to connect and inspire others.
+A simplistic platform to send short, heartfelt notes by text or email — just because.
+No noise, no clutter.
+A quiet way to share love, one message at a time.